internetarchive/dweb-transport/README.md

 # dweb-transport

-Welcome to the Internet Archive's Decentralized Wed (Dweb) libraries.
+Welcome to the Internet Archive's Decentralized Web (Dweb) libraries.

 This is the old Repository, it has some legacy material, examples and partially started projects.